Advanced Hooks

 Component definition is missing display name

-rule and although it's unlikely to cause you any issues,
+This is caused by the react/display-name rule and although it's unlikely to cause you any issues,

 it's best to take steps to remove it.
 If you feel strongly about not having a separate wrapper